burgerbecky/wslwinreg/README.rst

 |PyPi| |License| |Travis| |Docs| |Versions|

-The ``wslwinreg`` module is a drop in replacement for winreg for systems running under Cygwin, MSYS2, or Windows Subsystem for Linux
+The ``wslwinreg`` module is a drop in replacement for winreg for systems running under Cygwin, MSYS2, or Windows Subsystem for Linux.

 * Documentation is found at https://wslwinreg.readthedocs.io